benjtupas/Token-Raise/README.md

 # Goals of the project:

-- Create token based of Ethereum
+- Create a token based on Ethereum
 - Develop token raise website

 # Important Folders